lowRISC/opentitan/hw/ip/kmac/README.md

 This section explains the entropy generator inside the KMAC HWIP.

 KMAC has an entropy generator to provide the design with pseudo-random numbers while processing the secret key block.
-The entropy is used for both remasking the DOM multipliers inside the Chi function of the Keccak core as well as for masking the message if {{#regref kmac.CFG_SHADOWED.msg_mask }} is enabled.
+The entropy is used for both remasking the DOM multipliers inside the Chi function of the Keccak core as well as for masking the message if [`CFG_SHADOWED.msg_mask`](data/kmac.hjson#cfg_shadowed) is enabled.

 ![Entropy block](./doc/kmac-entropy.svg)